Wan Zack Haikal

-Wan Zack Haikal bin Wan Noor (born 28 January 1991) is a Malaysian professional footballer who plays as a striker or midfielder, for Penang in the Malaysia Super League.
+Wan Zack Haikal bin Wan Noor (born 28 January 1991) is a Malaysian professional footballer who plays as a striker or midfielder, currently for Perak in the Malaysia A1 Semi-Pro League.
 He is also a member of the Malaysia national team.

 Club career

 Kuala Lumpur President Cup Team

 Wan Zack Haikal was born in Maran, Pahang.
 He attended a SMK Kuala Lanar, project school of Pahang FA at Kuala Lipis and later was chosen to join the Kuala Lumpur President Cup Team in 2005 at the age of 14.
 Even though the Kuala Lumpur President Cup Team did not manage to reach the finals, Wan Zack became the top scorer with 11 goals.

 Felda United

 After playing 2 years for the Kuala Lumpur President Cup Team, He was later scouted by former national team player, Reduan Abdullah and Reduan gave Wan Zack a one-year contract with the newly created Felda United in 2007 at the age of 17.
 He was the youngest player in the team.